 At least then try to understand this today.
-While we definitely realize and apprehend by faith that Jesus Christ is the sacrificed lamb for which there is no other need more sacrifice, for the Messiah is the propitiation for our sins.
+We realize and apprehend by faith that Jesus Christ is the sacrificed lamb, so there is no other need more sacrifice, for the Messiah is the propitiation for our sins.
 Christ is all sufficient to lead us into the beauty of being Under Grace by our merciful Father.
-That is precisely what is greatly overlooked.
+That is precisely what is greatly overlooked...as there is more.
 The rest of the story continues in the Father's Holy Days, which are the prophetic expressions that show you the way to be freed from being Under the Law.
 And these prophetic expressions are all over the law.

 So in love, and understanding that Pastors are probably just deceived, and in grace, applying to them the benefit of doubt, because of the repetition of confusion of so many false doctrines related to Paul’s writings…let’s take a look at the Scriptures that use the terminology Under the Law and see what we find.

 [Romans 3:19 KJV] 19 Now we know that whatsoever things the law says, it says to them who are under the law: that every mouth may be stopped, and all the world may become guilty before God.